-These sufganiyot (jelly donuts) are very easy to make.
-Plus, using sweet potato not only adds great flavor, but replenishes some of the fiber that’s lost when using gluten-free flour.
+Theseare very easy to make, and using sweet potato not only adds great flavor, but replenishes some of the fiber that’s lost when using gluten-free flour.

 2 Tablespoons unsalted butter